Minnesota drug crime defense

 We can challenge the government’s case and put it to the test.
 And with experience, thought and persistent effort, winning is possible.

-Attorney Thomas Gallagher has successfully defended clients facing drug charges in Minnesota for decades.
+After all, attorney Thomas Gallagher has successfully defended clients facing drug charges in Minnesota for decades.

 So, would you like to put his experience to work for you?